aptly-dev/www.aptly.info/content/doc/why.md

 Why aptly?
 ----------

-Linux distribution is well-tested collection of packages carefully organized and supported by the vendor.
+Linux distribution is a well-tested collection of packages that are carefully organized and supported by the vendor.
 There's a support for the released version, including updates, security fixes, etc. For many of us that is just enough.